RoyallyFlushed/royallyflushed/README.md

 ### About

+I am currently working as a Programmer for Karta Creative!
+Assisting on many different projects for brands and creating quality content for Roblox players.

-I'm currently working as a Lead Developer for BloxByte Games' title "Ghost Simulator" with over 125M+ visits and 25K+ DAU *(Daily Active Users)*.
+I was formerly a Lead Developer for BloxByte Games' title "Ghost Simulator".
 I'm a Cyber Security & Forensic Computing Graduate with interests in backend systems, networking and security.
 I love learning how things work and why they work the way they do.

 <br/>